digiltd/oh-rtd-test/SagerWeatherCaster-Binding.md

 Number swc_windto 	"Wind varying to [MAP(sager/winddirection_ntz.map):%s]" 	(swc) { sagercaster = "windto" 	}
 ```

+### Observation delay
+You'll have noticed that some inputs for the binding needs to be persisted.
+SagerWeatherCaster needs an observation period of minimum 6 hours to start producing outputs.

 ### Download
 [Sager Transform Files](https://www.dropbox.com/s/6n16x15t3fisbmq/sager.zip?dl=0) This files shall be placed in a /configurations/transform/sager folder for human readable results of the SagerWeatherCaster algorithm